You are receiving $750 Off

 These work by utilizing something called gentle pressure stimulation to keep a uniform amount of weight evenly distributed across the body.

-This weight evokes a sense of comfort and security that prompts you to get to sleep faster and help you experience a deeper, less disturbed rest.
+This weight evokes a sense of comfort and security that prompts you to get to sleep faster and helps you experience a deeper, less disturbed rest.
 As being able to switch your mind to relaxation mode can be harder if your home office doubles as your bedroom, a weighted blanket can be a useful physical indicator to your body signaling when it is time to wind down.

 One of the most challenging aspects of working from home is the lack of space between your work life and your personal life, and nowhere is this better exemplified than having to work with the presence of your family.